joshchew24/notes/CPSC 404/Crash Recovery.md

 ## Buffer Pool Management Policies
 DBMS guarantees the following:
 - The changes for any transaction are [[Transaction Properties#Durability|Durable]] once the DBMS has told somebody that it committed
-- No partial changes are durable if the transaction aborted.
+- No partial changes are durable if the transaction aborted
 ### Steal Policy
 - dictates whether the DBMS **allows** an **uncommitted transaction** to **overwrite** the most recent committed value of an object in **non-volatile storage** (can a transaction write uncommitted changes to disk)
 	- **STEAL**: is allowed